corevqa/COREVQA/README.md

-## COREVQA: A Crowd Observation and Visual Entailment Visual Question
+## COREVQA: A Crowd Observation and Reasoning Entailment Visual Question